keeferrourke/la-capitaine-icon-theme/README.md

 The configuration script included here is licensed under the permissive MIT license.

-See LICENSE for more details.
+See LICENSE and COPYING for more details.

 ### Icon Requests